svcu/satori-node/README.md

 ---

-## 📦 Array and Reference Manipulation Methods
+## 📦 Array Manipulation Methods

-Below are the available methods to manipulate arrays and references in the Satori database using the Node.js client:
+Below are the available methods to manipulate arrays in the Satori database using the Node.js client:

 ### 🔹 push